 In the last decade, electronic cigarettes, also known as e-cigs, e-cigarettes, and vape pens, have increasingly become popular among people who want an alternative to traditional cigarettes.
 This trend is growing because of the belief that smoking, or vaping, e-cigarettes are safer than conventional cigarettes.
 While these products may not have as many chemicals inside as traditional cigarettes, smoking anything is still harmful to your health.
 What’s more, e-cigarettes and vape pens have been known to explode and cause personal injury to their users.

 If you’ve experienced injury because of an exploding vape pen or e-cigarette, please contact us today by filling out the form on this page or by calling us at 407-712-7300 to schedule your free case evaluation today.
-We proudly help those who live in and near the Orlando and Tampa areas of Florida.
+We proudly help those who live in and near the Orlando and nearby areas of the state of Florida.

 Beyond the health issues of smoking, e-cigarettes and vape pens pose the risk of explosion which can cause burns and even injury from projectiles.
 There have been numerous reports of e-cigarette-related explosions since they became popular, generally from the battery overheating.
 Many times these explosions are related to a defective device but there are also instanced of explosions caused by people using mechanical mods, or mods, which enable users to modify the device’s battery to allow for more product to be inhaled resulting in larger smoke plumes upon exhaling.